Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/layers_and_animation.rst

 Onion Skinning
 --------------

+.. _fig-gp-onion:

 .. figure:: /images/grease_pencil_layers_onion.jpg

    Grease Pencil Onion Skinning.

 Onion-skinning, also known as ghosting, helps an animator by displaying the neighboring frames as a faded trail.
-Enable the option with the *Onion Skin* button in the grease pencil properties panel (shown above).
+Enable the option with the *Onion Skin* button in the grease pencil properties region (see :ref:`fig-gp-onion` shown above).

 Use *Before* and *After* to set the number of ghost frames drawn on either side of the current frame.
 When *Use Custom Colors* (Marked *A*) is enabled,